Genocide studies: Studies on Cultural Genocide

+Relation with other fields of inquiry

+has had a complex relationship with mainstream political science; it has enjoyed renewed research and interest in the last decades of the 20th century and the first decade of the 21st century.
+It remains a relevant yet minority school of thought that has not yet achieved mainstream status within political science.
+It received further attraction in the 2010s through the formation of a gender field.

 Gender field

 In 2010, the study of genocide connected to gender was a new field of study and was considered as a specialty topic within the broader field of genocide research.
 The field attracted research attention after the genocides of Bosnia-Herzegovina and Rwanda, in which war crimes tribunals acknowledged that several women were raped and men were sexually abused.
 Feminist scholars study the differences between males and females during genocide by studying the lives of women survivors during the Holocaust.
 Similar research on the Armenian genocide has explored the representation of Armenian women as victims with specific focus on the film Ravished Armenia.
 These studies focus on the power of representations to disempower the object of the representation (as "the Armenian women").
 Some scholars argue that representations of rape, when they become disempowering, can be viewed as acts of violence themselves.